capitalone/DataProfiler/README.md

 ### Profile a File

-Example uses a CSV file for example, but CSV, JSON, Avro or Parquet should also work.
+Example uses a CSV file for example, but CSV, JSON, Avro, Parquet or Text should also work.

 ```python
 import json